PRC-Data-Challenge-2024/team_mindful_donkey/README.md

 The start of the cruise phase of each flight was found and the altitude and time to cruise were recorded for use as training features.

 Formulas from Yoshiki Kato's [weather_paramters](https://github.com/Yoshiki443/weather_parameters) package were used to calculate cross wind and tail wind from the provided v and u compoents.

+Filtered climb phase 30-second trajectory data were saved for use in Stage II.

 ### Clean up data and finalize STAGE I features